Dhyan Chand's 40th death anniversary: Remembering the Indian hockey legend

-On the occasion of Dhyan Chand's birth anniversary and National Sports Day, here are some unusual facts about the greatest hockey player of all time - Dhyan Chand
+On the occasion of Dhyan Chand's death anniversary and National Sports Day, here are some unusual facts about the greatest hockey player of all time - Dhyan Chand

-On the occasion of Dhyan Chand's birth anniversary and National Sports Day, here are some unusual facts about the greatest hockey player of all time - Dhyan Chand.
+On the occasion of Dhyan Chand's death anniversary and National Sports Day, here are some unusual facts about the greatest hockey player of all time - Dhyan Chand.

 >> After seeing Dhyan Chand play at Adelaide in 1935, Sir Donald Bradman remarked, "He scores goals like runs in cricket!”